Amartinez2075/Employee-Tracker/README.md

 [MySQL](https://www.npmjs.com/package/mysql2) | [Inquirer](https://www.npmjs.com/package/inquirer) | [NPM](https://docs.npmjs.com/cli/v8/commands/npm-install)

+***You Must put your Mysql passoword inside of a .env file for it to work.

 ***Once Installed:***
 1. Clone the Repository on to your machine.
 2. Open the terminal and ensure you are in the right file path.